WORDS BY STEPHEN YU

 1) Applying the Base Coat

-Dark colours will override lighter ones so it’s best to start with a light base coat and apply darker accents on top.
+Dark colors will override lighter ones so it’s best to start with a light base coat and apply darker accents on top.

-Starting with your lighter base coat colours, dip your paintbrushes in the dye and apply to the uppers of the shoe in your pattern of choice.
-Ensure you remove any excess dye from the brush for a more even colour.
+Starting with your lighter base coat colors, dip your paintbrushes in the dye and apply to the uppers of the shoe in your pattern of choice.
+Ensure you remove any excess dye from the brush for a more even color.

-Repeat step 1 for each base coat colour.
+Repeat step 1 for each base coat color.

 2) Applying Darker Accents

 Dip your brushes directly into the undiluted dye.